citusdata/citus_docs/get_started/concepts.rst

 contain at most :ref:`max_shared_pool_size` connections, to limit the total connections to the worker between all tasks.
-Furthermore, each query (such as ``SELECT * FROM foo`` in the diagram) is limited to opening at most :ref:`max_adaptive_executor_pool_size` connections for its tasks in total across all worker pools.
+Furthermore, each query (such as ``SELECT * FROM foo`` in the diagram) is limited to opening at most :ref:`max_adaptive_executor_pool_size` simultaneous connections for its tasks per worker.
 That setting is configurable at the session level, for priority management.

 It can be faster to execute short tasks sequentially over the same connection rather than establishing new connections for them in parallel.
 Long running